Maggie Wilderotter: Career

 Wilderotter was Senior Vice President of Global Business Strategy and ran the Worldwide Public Sector at Microsoft.
 Before this, she was president and CEO of Wink Communications Inc., Executive Vice President of National Operations for AT&T Wireless Services Inc., Chief Executive Officer of AT&T's Aviation Communications Division, and a Senior Vice President of McCaw Cellular Communications Inc.

 Wilderotter serves on the boards of Costco Wholesale Corporation, Docusign, Hewlett Packard Enterprise, Juno Therapeutics, Inc., and Lyft as well as a number of private and non-profit organizations.

 Wilderotter previously served on the President's National Security Telecommunications Advisory Committee (NSTAC).
 From October 2010 to October 2012, she was Vice Chairman of NSTAC and from October 2012 to November 2014, she served as Chairman of NSTAC.
 Mrs. Wilderotter currently serves on the President's Commission on Enhancing National Cybersecurity.

 Wilderotter is a member of the Board of Directors of The Conference Board; a member of the Executive Committee of the Catalyst Board of Directors; a member of the Board of Women in America; and a member of the Business Council and the Committee of 200.
 In 2014, she chaired the Blue Ribbon Committee on Board Strategy for NACD and is a member of WomenCorporateDirectors (WCD).

-On June 21, 2022, Wilderotter was appointed interim CEO of document management company Docusign, and will serve as interim CEO until former Google executive Allan Thygesen takes over on October 10, 2022.
+On June 21, 2022, Wilderotter was appointed interim CEO of document management company Docusign, and served as interim CEO until former Google executive Allan Thygesen took over on October 10, 2022.
 Wilderotter will continue to serve as chairwoman of the board.